The Coral share new single ‘Faceless Angel’ and talk double album 'Coral Island

 James Skelly: “Yeah, definitely.
 That’s just engrained in you, isn’t it?
 But my dad also had a burger van when I was a kid and I used to work on it with him so we’d pop up at fairs and shows on the Wirral.
 When we were setting up in the morning you’d see everyone putting all the rides together.
 When you were at fairgrounds you’d always feel that anything was possible and something was gonna happen.
 There’s a magic there, there’s a smell there and people are coming from other places.
 You can feel it.”

-What’s this about the album being based Bruce Springsteen’s double album ‘The River’?
+What’s this about the album being based on Bruce Springsteen’s double LP ‘The River’?

 James: “It was, but it was also to do with Arctic Monkeys‘ last album [‘Tranquility Base Hotel & Casino’] in the sense that there was another world but it was thematic.
 I also liked [The Kinks‘] ‘Village Green’, The Ogdens and [The Beatles‘] ‘Sgt.
 Peppers Lonely Hearts Club Band’.
 A full concept album is when it goes into [The Who‘s] ‘Tommy’ or something like that.
 It’s not quite that, it’s more like a theme.